travis-ci/docs-travis-ci-com/user/reference/trusty.md

   - /user/workers/standard-infrastructure/
 ---

-> Please note that support for Trusty build environment is discontinued.
-This is a **legacy** document left for reference.
+> Please note that Travis CI discontinued support for the Trusty build environment.
+The following is a **legacy** document left for reference.

-> You may see our [Trusty to Xenial Migration Guide](/user/trusty-to-xenial-migration-guide) as an interim step in update, yet please note Xenial LTS is also EOL already.
-More up to date image is strongly recommended.
+> You may see our [Trusty to Xenial Migration Guide](/user/trusty-to-xenial-migration-guide) as an interim step in the update, yet please note Xenial LTS is also EOL already.
+Travis CI strongly recommends using a more up-to-date image.

 ## What This Guide Covers

-This guide provides a general overview of which packages, tools and settings are available in the Trusty environment.
+This guide provides a general overview of which packages, tools, and settings are available in the Trusty environment.

 ## Using Trusty